SimonDanisch/julialang.github.com/blog/_posts/2015-10-22-glvisualize.md

 GLVisualize is an interactive visualization library, which supports 2D and 3D rendering and building of basic GUIs.
 It's written entirely in Julia and OpenGL.
 I'm really glad that Julia Summer of Code let me continue to work on this project.

-During **JSoC**, my main focus was on advancing [GLVisualize](https://github.com/JuliaGL/GLVisualize.jl), but also improving the surrounding infrastructure like [GeometryTypes](https://github.com/JuliaGeometry/GeometryTypes.jl), [FileIO](https://github.com/JuliaIO/FileIO.jl) and [FixedSizeArrays](https://github.com/SimonDanisch/FixedSizeArrays.jl).
+During **JSoC**, my main focus was on advancing [GLVisualize](https://github.com/JuliaGL/GLVisualize.jl), but also improving the surrounding infrastructure like [GeometryTypes](https://github.com/JuliaGeometry/GeometryTypes.jl), [FileIO](https://github.com/JuliaIO/FileIO.jl), [ImageMagick](https://github.com/JuliaIO/ImageMagick.jl), [MeshIO](https://github.com/JuliaIO/MeshIO.jl) and [FixedSizeArrays](https://github.com/SimonDanisch/FixedSizeArrays.jl).
 All recorded gifs suffer from lossy compression and you can click on most of them to see the code that produced them.

 One of the most interesting parts of **GLVisualize** is, that it's combining GUIs and visualizations, instead of relying on some 3rd party library like **QT** for GUIs.
 This has many advantages and disadvantages.
 The main advantage is, that interactive visualization share a lot of infrastructure with GUI libraries.
 By combining these two, new features are possible, e.g. text editing of labels in 3D space, or making elements of a visualization work like a button.
-These features should end up being pretty snappy, since GLVisualize was created with [high performance]() in mind.
+These features should end up being pretty snappy, since GLVisualize was created with [high performance](http://randomfantasies.com/2015/05/glvisualize-benchmark/) in mind.

-The biggest downside is, that it is really hard to reach the maturity and feature completeness from e.g. **QT**.
+Obviously, the biggest downside is, that it is really hard to reach the maturity and feature completeness from e.g. **QT**.

-So it is a lot of work, but there is a large potential payoff.
+So to really get the best of both worlds a lot of work is needed.

-What have I been doing during Julia summer of code?
+So what is the current status of GLVisualize, and what have I been doing during **JSoC**?

 A surprisingly large amount of time went into improving FileIO together with [Tim Holy](https://github.com/timholy).
 The selling point of FileIO is, that one can just load a file into FileIO and it will recognize the format and load the respective IO library.
-This makes it a lot easier to start working with files in Julia, since no prior knowledge is needed.
+This makes it a lot easier to start working with files in Julia, since no prior knowledge about formats and loading files in Julia is needed.
-This is perfect for a visualization library, since most visualization start from data, maybe of unknown format, serialized on a disk.
+This is perfect for a visualization library, since most visualization start from data, that comes in some format, which might even be unknown initially.

-Since all files are loaded via the same function, it also reduces the burden to implement operations like drag and drop.
+Since all files are loaded in the same way, it also reduces the burden to implement operations like drag and drop for all kind of formats.
 To give you an example, the implementation of the drag and drop feature in GLVisualize only needs a [few lines of code](https://gist.github.com/SimonDanisch/e0a8a2cbc3106ce6c123#file-dragndrop-jl) thanks to FileIO:

 [![drag and drop](https://github.com/SimonDanisch/Blog/blob/master/10-22-15-jsoc/dragndrop2.gif?raw=true)](